✅ SOFA-2 Score (2025 Update‼️): Modern Sequential Organ Failure Assessment for ICU

 SOFA-2 provides explicit, evidence-based rules for managing missing values—a common real-world challenge:

-Validation studies comparing complete-case analysis (including only patients with all variables measured) versus LOCF imputation demonstrated that LOCF better represents real-world outcomes.
-Mortality in complete-case cohorts (9.5%) substantially underestimated population mortality (19.3%), suggesting that sicker patients—those with more extensive testing—were disproportionately represented in complete-case analyses.
+Validation studies comparing complete-case analysis versus LOCF imputation demonstrated that LOCF better represents real-world outcomes.

 🔷 Alternative Variables and Special Situations